Karnataka High Court Upholds Caste Survey with Confidentiality Mandate | Law-Order

 - India

-The Karnataka High Court has ruled in favor of continuing the state's socio-economic and educational survey, commonly known as the caste survey, with strict mandates on data confidentiality and voluntary involvement.
-The court's decision comes despite concerns raised regarding data privacy and participation consent.
+The Karnataka High Court has ruled in favor of continuing the state's socio-economic and educational survey, commonly known as the caste survey, on the condition that data confidentiality is strictly maintained and participation remains voluntary.

-A division bench, led by Chief Justice Vibhu Bakhru and Justice C M Joshi, highlighted the need for data security.
-They insisted that data collected must remain undisclosed and that participants be made aware of the voluntary nature of the survey.
-Enumerators are prohibited from exerting pressure on individuals who choose not to participate.
+The decision was made by a Division Bench including Chief Justice Vibhu Bakhru and Justice C M Joshi, who emphasized that while they would not halt the survey, the information gathered must be kept confidential, addressing privacy concerns raised by petitioners.

-This week, the Karnataka government, represented by Senior Advocate Abhishek Manu Singhvi, defended the survey.
-Singhvi criticized the central government's stance, suggesting political motives, especially since the 105th Constitutional Amendment reinstated state powers to categorize backward classes.
+Despite challenges to the survey's legality, highlighted by various community representatives and legal advocates, the court noted assurances from the state's Advocate General regarding safeguards.
+Further written submissions from involved parties will be entertained in the upcoming weeks.

 (With inputs from agencies.)